 Intellectual disability

-What are symptoms of a language delay?
+What are the signs of a language delay?

 What are the red flags for language delay?
 A child with a language delay might have some of these symptoms: